briandherbert/SimpleCameraPreview/README.md

 **FOR API LEVEL >= 23, YOU MUST REMEMBER TO GRANT CAMERA PERMISSIONS** because of Android's new and annoying on-demand permissions model.
 This library will fail silently if permissions aren't present when initialized, so you'll have to call `SimpleCameraPreview.showPreview()` after they're granted.
 See [CameraActivity.java](CameraActivity.java) for a ghetto example of this.

 ## Features
+#### Camera API
+For Android APIs 21 and above, [camera2](http://developer.android.com/intl/es/reference/android/hardware/camera2/package-summary.html) is the default package used under the hood.
+Below 21, the [legacy camera](http://developer.android.com/intl/es/reference/android/hardware/Camera.html) package is used.
+As shown in the XML example above, you can force the camera api to `one` or `two`, though it'll only be effective to downgrade.
+This can also be done via `.setCameraApiLevel()`

 #### Front/Rear Camera
 Use XML attribute `frontFacing`, or set it in `.showPreview(boolean isFrontFacing)`.
 There's also `.switchCameras()` to blindly toggle.